Past Event

 The COVID-19 Policy Alliance: Reopening the Country Using Actionable Data Intelligence

-Ronald A Kurtz (1954) Professor of Entrepreneurship
+Ronald A Kurtz (1954) Professor of Entrepreneurship,

 Professor of Global Economics and Management

-Johnson is a senior fellow at the Peterson Institute for International Economics in Washington, D.C., a cofounder of BaselineScenario.com, and a member since inception of the FDIC’s Systemic Resolution Advisory Committee.
-In July 2014, Johnson joined the Financial Research Advisory Committee of the U.S. Treasury’s Office of Financial Research (OFR); he chairs the recently formed Global Vulnerabilities Working Group.
+Johnson was previously a senior fellow at the Peterson Institute for International Economics in Washington, D.C., a cofounder of BaselineScenario.com, a member of the Congressional Budget Office’s Panel of Economic Advisors, and a member of the Federal Deposit Insurance Corporation’s Systemic Resolution Advisory Committee.
+From July 2014 to early 2017, Johnson was a member of the Financial Research Advisory Committee of the U.S. Treasury’s Office of Financial Research (OFR), within which he chaired the Global Vulnerabilities Working Group.

-“The Quiet Coup” received over a million views when it appeared in The Atlantic in early 2009.
+The Quiet Coup” received over a million views when it appeared in The Atlantic in early 2009.
 His book 13 Bankers: the Wall Street Takeover and the Next Financial Meltdown (with James Kwak), was an immediate bestseller and has become one of the mostly highly regarded books on the financial crisis.
 Their follow-up book on U.S. fiscal policy, White House Burning: The Founding Fathers, Our National Debt, and Why It Matters for You, won praise across the political spectrum.
-Johnson’s academic research on economic development, corporate finance, and political economy is widely cited.
+Johnson’s academic research papers on long-term economic development, corporate finance, political economy, and public health are widely cited.

 Professor Simon Johnson will give an update on the progress of the COVID-19 Policy Alliance.
 They have made incredible progress on rapidly producing actionable data intelligence and operational recommendations that can help governmental entities and organizations make better policy decisions regarding the healthcare system and economy.